The average lifespan of 10 common home features—and what it costs to renovate them - Magnolia State Live

 – Lifespan: 20 years

 Vinyl windows—or windows framed with vinyl, as opposed to wood or aluminum—have become increasingly popular since the 1970s.
 That decade’s energy crisis spurred innovations in window technology, including window coatings which improved energy efficiency, as well as vinyl framing, which insulates better than traditional wood.
-They’re also cheaper than other types of windows.
+Vinyl windows are also less expensive to install than other types of windows, such as composite or fiberglass

-Vinyl windows do deteriorate over time, however.
+Vinyl windows tend to deteriorate over time, however.
 Their semi-flexible nature can eventually lead to sagging or warping, depending on temperature and humidity.
-They’re also generally less durable than wood frames and need to be replaced more frequently.
+They’re also generally less durable than wood frames and you may need to replace them more frequently.

 This story originally appeared on Angi and was produced and